FRRouting/frr/doc/developer/process-architecture.rst

 ``THREAD_EVENT``
    Generic task that executes with high priority and carries an arbitrary integer indicating the event type to its handler.
+These are commonly used to implement the finite state machines typically found in routing protocols.

 ``THREAD_READY``
    Type used internally for tasks on the ready queue.